-- Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, minority serving institutions, historically black colleges and universities, other universities, or other educational institutions. - Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for New Hampshire enumerated by the U.S. Department of Housing and Urban Development. - Community support organizations: BEA included any organizations that facilitate greater use of broadband service by vulnerable populations, including low-income, unemployed, and aged individuals.
+- Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, minority serving institutions, historically black colleges and universities, other universities, or other educational institutions. - Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for New Hampshire enumerated by the U.S. Department of Housing and Urban Development. - Community support organizations: BEA included community centers and organizations that facilitate greater use of broadband service by vulnerable populations, including lowincome, unemployed, and aged individuals.
 BEA also included senior centers and job training centers in this category because seniors and unemployed are vulnerable populations and the centers facilitate greater use of broadband.
 In BEA's Workforce Innovation and Opportunity Act (WIOA) plan, training centers are targeted in the goal of creating a talent development system that leverages talent attraction, retention, and development strategies.
 The plan also accounts for utilizing training centers for ensuring career pathway opportunities to develop foundational skills to include certifications.
 The Department of Labor maintains a database of "American Job Training" training centers, established as part of the Workforce Investment Act, and reauthorized in the Workforce Innovation and Opportunities Act of 2014.
 The database can be accessed at the American Job Center Finder.
 The National Council on Aging (NCOA) helped identify senior centers.
 As part of BEA's Digital Equity work, senior centers help the aging population, lower income, and veterans.
-These populations will be supported through senior centers identified as providing digital literacy skills, adoption rates and potentially partnering with other groups providing devices for use at home.
-Senior centers are a safe environment for these covered populations to have a space for learning and increasing their digital literacy skills to include cybersecurity.
+These populations will be supported through these community centers and senior centers identified as providing digital literacy skills, adoption rates and potentially partnering with other groups providing devices for use at home.
+Community centers and senior centers are a safe environment for these covered populations to have a space for learning and increasing their digital literacy skills to include cybersecurity.

+BEA's outreach included conversations with these groups representing the correctional system in New Hampshire.
 New Hampshire BEA, in conjunction with the current Digital Equity efforts, is working with partners and stakeholders, such as the Division of Rehabilitative Services of the New Hampshire Department of Corrections.
 New Hampshire has included addresses of incarcerated populations as identified by the Department of Corrections in the state.
+These identified locations assist the vulnerable populations as they work to reacclimate into society.
+Job research, internet skills, cybersecurity and social interaction are some of the areas where broadband will be utilized for these identified CAI's.

-Moreover, in furtherance of its efforts to support the BEAD requirement of maximizing digital equity, New Hampshire will also include houses of worship, within the Community Support category above when it can be identified they provide community support for vulnerable populations or act as community shelters in cases of emergencies and broadband connectivity is a necessity.
+Moreover, in furtherance of its efforts to support the BEAD requirement of maximizing digital equity, New Hampshire will also include municipality owned government buildings when it can be identified they provide community support for vulnerable populations or act as community shelters as needed and broadband connectivity is a necessity.
+These identified CAI locations will have wi-fi access and promote internet skills as well as non-emergency access for the vulnerable populations they serve.
+Local populations have a recognized safe environment providing internet access, help them with learning how to navigate the internet and learn new skills.
+In some circumstances, a reliable broadband connection at these locations allows for needed updated information and the ability to communicate with family and friends.